mermolaeva/mermolaeva.github.io/index.md

 <!-- I am a Ph.D. candidate in the [Department of Linguistics](http://linguistics.uchicago.edu/) at the [University of Chicago](http://www.uchicago.edu/).
 In 2015, I graduated from [Lomonosov Moscow State University](http://www.msu.ru/en/) with a Specialist degree (≈B.A.+M.A.) in linguistics. -->

-At the present time, I hold the position of Chief Development Engineer at [Sberbank's SberDevices](https://sberdevices.ru/), as well as that of Junior Researcher at [Lomonosov Moscow State University](http://www.msu.ru/en/).
+At the present time, I hold the position of Chief Development Engineer at [Sber's SberDevices](https://sberdevices.ru/), as well as that of Junior Researcher at [Lomonosov Moscow State University](http://www.msu.ru/en/).

 I received my Ph.D. in 2021 from the [Department of Linguistics](http://linguistics.uchicago.edu/) at the [University of Chicago](http://www.uchicago.edu/).
 My dissertation, titled _Learning Syntax via Decomposition_, can be found [here](https://knowledge.uchicago.edu/record/3015).
 In 2015, I graduated from Lomonosov Moscow State University with a Specialist degree (≈B.A.+M.A.) in linguistics.